 Fly by helicopter over the Whanganui National Park to the infamous Bridge to Nowhere.
 Return by JetBoat up the majestic Whanganui River

-Venturing through white water rapids, taking in the spectacular scenery of both rural farmland and the hidden depths of the Whanganui National Park.
-And learn about the unique history of the river from early Maori settlement through to the establishment and demise of European farming communities from our expert local driver/guides..
+Take in the spectacular scenery of both rural farmland and the hidden depths of the Whanganui National Park.
+Learn about the unique history of the river from early Maori settlement through to the establishment and demise of European farming communities from our expert local driver/guides.

 A magnificent two part trip flying by helicopter into the heart of the Whanganui National Park and jet boating up the Whanganui River back to your start point in Taumarunui.